Best Practice One

 Sharing the entire desktop uses the most bandwidth, due to the larger screen area being shared.
-If possible choose to application share only a particular application, for example the browser or Word.
+If possible choose to application share only a particular application, your web browser for example.
 Then reduce the size of the application's window to the smallest size that is still practical for the presentation.

 Best Practice Four

 The more motion and visual changes made in the application sharing window, the more bandwidth you will use.
 While seeing motion is part of what makes application sharing a wonderful tool, try to cut out any excessive motion that isn't needed for the class, for example "cute" animations.

 Additionally, it is inadvisable to application share videos as no audio will be heard and the video may take up enough bandwidth to downgrade a participant so that they no longer see application sharing.

 If you must share a video in Collaborate, please use these steps to share a Chrome tab: https://help.blackboard.com/Collaborate/Ultra/Moderator/Moderate_Sessions/Share_Content#share-audio-and-video_OTP-1